Trusted and Safe Bingo Sites

 - Free to call, at least from a UK landline

-These are arguably important but players may feel reassured by the inclusion of a UK address that they can write to.
-Perhaps the most unusual method of contact offered was by Vernons – a free fax line!
+These are arguably less important but players may feel reassured by the inclusion of a UK address that they can write to.
+Perhaps the most unusual method of contact offered was by the now defunct Vernons Bingo – a free fax line!

 At the moment it is not easy to make a complaint about a gambling site and even the Gambling Commission themselves think the current system does not work well for consumers.